 - Identify a lead for COVID-19 preparedness and response in the RCF.
-The lead should be a person with sufficient authority to ensure that appropriate action is taken and may require support of a team including a liaison person on each unit in the RCF. - RCF settings must have COVID-19 preparedness plans in place to include planning for cohorting of residents (COVID-19 separate from non-COVID-19), enhanced IPC, staff training, establishing surge capacity and promoting resident and family communication. - Where possible, each ward or floor should try and operate as a discrete unit or zone, meaning that staff and equipment are dedicated to a specific area and are not rotated from other areas (this includes night duty).
-This may not always be feasible in smaller facilities but in larger facilities this practice may reduce exposure to risk for staff and residents in the event COVID-19 is introduced into the facility and will allow outbreak response measures to be targeted in zones, rather than having to be implemented facility wide. - Facilities should ensure the availability of supplies including tissues, alcohol based hand rub (ABHR), hand wipes, cleaning products (including disinfectants) and personal protective equipment and liaise with local CHO management if there is difficulty in obtaining such supplies. - A summary table of key interventions for the prevention and management of a COVID-19 outbreak can be found in Appendix A.
+The lead should be a person with sufficient authority to ensure that appropriate action is taken and may require support of a team including a liaison person on each unity in the RCF. - RCF settings must have COVID-19 preparedness plans in place to include planning for cohorting of residents (COVID-19 separate from non-COVID-19), enhanced IPC, staff training, establishing surge capacity, promoting resident and family communication. - Each facility should undertake a review of their daily activities, workflow and staffing allocation.
+Discontinue congregate activities such as watching TV in groups.

+- Where possible, each ward or floor should try and operate as a discrete unit meaning that staff and equipment are dedicated to a specific area and are not rotated from other areas (this includes night duty).
+This may not always be feasible in smaller facilities but in larger facilities this practice may reduce exposure to risk for staff and residents in the event COVID-19 is introduced into the facility. - Measures to implement physical distancing should be taken: - Residents should be encouraged to stay in their bedroom as much as practical but with regard for the overall wellbeing of the resident. - Residents should be encouraged to maintain a distance of 1 to 2 m from other resident and staff.
+Residents should also be advised to avoid touching other people (touching hands, hugging or kissing).
+Exceptions are appropriate for couples who reside in the same RCF. - In order to ensure distancing measures meals may need to be staggered or served in the resident's room. - For all essential group activities ensure physical distancing is maintained.
+Consider stopping group activities (in view of severity pandemic in older people and scarcity of staff) - The facility should ensure that there is active monitoring of residents, twice daily, for signs and symptoms of respiratory illness or changes in their baseline condition e.g. increased confusion, falls, and loss of appetite or sudden deterioration in chronic respiratory disease. - Facilities should ensure the availability of supplies including tissues, alcohol based hand rub (ABHR), hand wipes, cleaning products (including disinfectants) and personal protective equipment and liaise with local CHO management if there is difficulty in obtaining such supplies.